Manuel-Dominy/Blood-Bank-Application/README.md

 # reddot

-A new Flutter project.
+Blood Bank App

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is focused on availability of blood groups in a hospital.From this A person who need a particular blood group can search according to the hospital .From the Search we can know the details of the blood.

 A few resources to get you started if this is your first Flutter project: